-Memorandum of Understanding between Infrastructure Asia and Denmark’s Danida Sustainable Infrastructure Finance
+Memorandum of Understanding (MOU) between Infrastructure Asia and Danida Sustainable Infrastructure Finance

-Singapore’s Infrastructure Asia and Denmark’s Danida Sustainable Infrastructure Finance today signed a Memorandum of Understanding (MoU) to boost the financing of sustainable infrastructure.
+Infrastructure Asia and Danida Sustainable Infrastructure Finance of Denmark signed a Memorandum of Understanding (MoU) to boost the financing of sustainable infrastructure.

 MEMORANDUM OF UNDERSTANDING BETWEEN